We are celebrating 20 years! The Puerto Rican Cultural Center is the only cultural

 the mission of our nonprofit 501(c)(3) is to promote cultural awareness and pride

-through joyful education, performances, and events based in
+through education programs and cultural events based in

 folklore, history and tradition -- dance, music, community theatre,